KrasiKirov/GitFit/README.md

 ## Running the Project
 No idea yet...

-## Using the Application
-No idea yet either...

 ### About us
 We are 6 McGill University students from the Faculty of Engineering